artworked-de/django-galera/README.rst

       - bool
       - True
       - Although Galera allows replication to be almost instantaneous, it is still possible that changes written to the primary node have not yet been applied to the secondary node.
 If this option is set to True, django-galera will block until all changes have been written to the secondary node by making use of the variable **wsrep_sync_wait**.
+    * - wsrep_sync_timeout
+      - int
+      - 5
+      - Wait upto this number of seconds for the transaction to be applied.
+If replication takes longer, consider the current secondary node as failed and connect to the next available one.
     * - wsrep_sync_use_gtid
       - bool
       - False